OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 The project file maintains a record of the different layers, labels, colors and styles you have defined for your map.
 When MapWindow starts it loads the last opened project.
-You can also start a new project at any time by clicking the **New** toolbar button.
-Any changes that you make to a project are not stored until you click the **Save** toolbar button, or save when prompted on exit.
-Previous projects are accessed by clicking the **Open** toolbar button or selecting
+You can also start a new project at any time by clicking the **New project** toolbar button.
+Any changes that you make to a project are not stored until you click the **Save project** toolbar button, or save when prompted on exit.
+Previous projects are accessed by clicking the **Load project** toolbar button or selecting
 **File** from the top menu and clicking
 **Load Project**.
 Project files carry the extension .mwprj.